oslabs-beta/KubeVX/README.md

 Run “minikube start” to initialize minikube.
 It may take a while if this is a first time setup.

-Now you need to apply the yaml files:
+Now you need to apply the yaml files at the root directory of kubeVX:

 1. run “kubectl apply -f webapp-deployment.yaml” in your terminal